arkasharma/disCHORD/README.md

 Here’s a brief list of disCHORD’s most notable features:

 Authenticated Login: Authenticate users for secure access to the app.
+Supports cross-device login.

-Search Using Keyword: Users can search for an artist or track title, and the app will return recommendations
+Search Using Keyword: Users can search for an artist or track title, and the app will return song matches.

-Music: disCHORD includes a feature that links tracks to Spotify, so users can listen to the track there.
+Music: disCHORD includes a feature that based on search we link tracks to Spotify, so users can listen to the track there.
+This allows for users to play and chat simultaneously.
 Chat: Users can search for users by username and chat with each other.
+Each chat sets up its own chatroom that allows for realtime communication.

-iFrame: A fun feature where you can type in a song name, and the search will return similar songs and a confidence level.
+Noteworthy (Song Recommendations) iFrame: A fun feature where you can type in a song name, and the search will return similar songs and a confidence level.

 ## Installation
 ```